abhishekmagajikondi/Netflix-clone-using-HTML-And-CSS/README.md

 Netflix Clone Using HTML and CSS

+To experience the Netflix clone you can access it via downloading or simply clone to vs code and watch Netflix-Clone.mp4 and enjoy.

 This project is a frontend clone of the popular streaming platform Netflix, built entirely using HTML and CSS.
 The goal of this project was to recreate the user interface of Netflix, providing a familiar and visually appealing experience for users.
 Features: